Changgang-Zheng/Planter/README.md

 ## Current Planter

-This work is currently under the peer-review process. _The source code will be made available once the peer-reviewed version is published._
+This work is currently under the peer-review process. **_The source code will be made available once the peer-reviewed version is published_**.

-If you're interested in this work and find anywhere unclear in the ArXiv paper, please feel free to contact me from ```changgang.zheng@eng.ox.ac.uk```. _We are welcoming to collaborations._ It is exciting to collaborate If you think in-network machine learning is helpful to your research or use case.
+If you're interested in this work and find anywhere unclear in the ArXiv paper, please feel free to contact me from ```changgang.zheng@eng.ox.ac.uk```. **_We are welcoming to collaborations._** It is exciting to collaborate If you think in-network machine learning is helpful to your research or use case.
 If there are any potential interests, please feel free to contact me.

 ## License